na-hri/2D_Det_Track/README.md

 # 2D_Det_Track
 ## Introduction
-This a PyTorch and Tensorflow respository for 2D detection and tracking.
+This a PyTorch and Tensorflow repository for 2D detection and tracking.
 ## Environment
 Install the respective environments for detection and tracking.
 ## Data Preparation